Crawl Space Encapsulation

-- Tackling the Crawl Space Vapor Barrier and Crawl Space Vents
+- Vapor Barriers and Sealed Crawl Space Vents

 First off, you’ll need to use a crawl space vapor barrier to keep moisture out of the crawl space, and you’ll need to make sure it’s a high-quality barrier to do the job right.
 Groundworks utilizes a 20mil crawl space vapor barrier to ensure a tight seal.

 You’ll also want to remove any intentional openings for moisture, including crawl space vents.
-Crawl space vents were something that enjoyed widespread popularity for a time because of the belief that they would help homeowners avoid moisture.
-However, they tend to create moisture, making it crucial that you close them.
+Crawl space vents enjoyed widespread popularity for a time because contractors believed they would regulate moisture, but they actually retain it, increasing mold growth.

 - Insulation and Drainage

 Crawl space insulation keeps moisture out and the internal temperature of your home manageable for your HVAC system.
 It makes your home more energy-efficient and comfortable.